solannoyed/adventofcode/readme.md

 The 2023 solutions are written in TypeScript and [Bun](https://bun.sh/) is used to run and test.
 The 2022 solutions were written in JavaScript and run with [Node.js](https://nodejs.org/).

 I have included my inputs and snapshots of the answers.
-You will need to replace the content of each `input.txt` with your own puzzle input provided on the website and update the snapshots to pass all tests.
+You will need to save your own puzzle input provided on the website to `input.txt` and run the tests. and the results will be logged to the console.

 For example: